-Ancient Aboriginal people

-The area we know today as Parramatta was located within an inland sandstone valley with a freshwater stream much further from the coast, and at a greater height above sea level than today.
+Ancient Aboriginal people The area we know today as Parramatta was located within an inland sandstone valley with a freshwater stream much further from the coast. and higher above sea level than today.

 One of the oldest Aboriginal objects in Greater Sydney has been found in Parramatta Park.